stevenranney/AnglerCreelSurveySimulation/README.md

 This package has been submitted to `CRAN` for publication on 4 Jan 2015.
 A manuscript is in progress for publication in the Journal of Statistical Software.

-A 'walk through' of the package is available at [Steven-Ranney.com/creelSurveys.html](http://www.steven-ranney.com/creelSurveys.html)
+A short 'walk through' of the package is available at [Steven-Ranney.com/creelSurveys.html](http://www.steven-ranney.com/creelSurveys.html)

 To install the stable version of `AnglerCreelSurveySimulation` from CRAN:
 ```r